Updated: Jun 17

 As an employer, you must, so far as is reasonably practicable, provide and maintain a working environment that is safe and without risks to health.
 This includes providing adequate facilities for the welfare of employees at workplaces under their control.

 You should consider whether it is reasonably practicable to have an AED on site to manage the risk of death from cardiac arrest in the workplace.
-An AED can be a risk control in addition to other risk control measures, such as having an appointed first aid officer.

 Consider installing an AED in addition to existing first aid procedures, such as having a trained first aider and first aid kits at the workplace.
-AEDs should be installed in well-known, visible and accessible locations.
-They should not be locked.